domabyte/Framecrypt/README.md

   5. Enter the password you used to protect the ZIP file during encoding.

   6. The tool will extract the original file from decoded_file.zip.

+[NOTE]: If installing requirements.txt leads to any error then please try this script into linux environment.